Zikir Muhammadjonov

 Zikir Muhammadjonov (Zikir Muhammadjonov, Зикир Муҳаммаджонов; 1921 – 23 August 2012) was a Soviet and Uzbek theater and film actor.
-People's Artist of the USSR (1977).
-Laureate of the USSR State Prize (1977).
-He is recognized as People's Artist of Uzbekistan.
+He received numerous prestigious awards, including the title People's Artist of the USSR in 1977, and USSR State Prize in 1977.
+He is recognized as a People's Artist of Uzbekistan.

 Biography

 Zikir Muhammadjonov was born on 1 January (according to other sources – 14 August) 1921 in Tashkent.
 He played on the stage of the school amateur theater, where he played all the main roles.
-Since 1938 he was an actor of the State Uzbek Drama Theater named after Hamza.
-He worked in the theater until his last days.
+In 1938, he joined the State Uzbek Drama Theater named after Hamza.
+He worked in the theater for the rest of his life.
 He played over three hundred roles, including Ulugh Beg, Abu-Reyhan Biruni, Ali-Shir Nava'i, Husayn Bayqarah, Amir Temur.
 The war prevented him from starting his studies, during which (1941–1943) he worked at an aircraft factory, in Tashkent, where he mastered plumbing.

 Muhammadjonov graduated from the Tashkent State Institute of Theater Arts named after I. A. N. Ostrovsky in 1949.
 He studied during the day, worked in the theater in the evening.

-Muhammadjonov began appearing in films from 1956, and has starred in more than 40 films.
+Muhammadjonov began appearing in films in 1956, and has starred in more than 40 films.
 He dubbed a large number of films for the "Uzbekfilm" studio.
 He was a member of the Union of Cinematographers of the Uzbek SSR.

 Family

-Muhammadjonov lived with his wife for 70 years.
-He had five sons, and a daughter Feruza (deceased), as well as 17 grandchildren.
+Muhammadjonov was married for 70 years.
+He had five sons and a daughter, Feruza (deceased), as well as 17 grandchildren.